 The Arkansas Flag features a red background with a large white diamond in the center surrounded by a thick blue border.
 Inside the blue border are 25 white stars.
 In the center of the diamond, is bold text that reads, "Arkansas."
 Above the word, "Arkansas" is one blue star and beneath the word is three blue stars in a triangle pattern.
 All of the stars are 5-point stars, with the top point reaching upwards, except the bottom star, which reaches downwards.

-In 1912 the Pine Bluff chapter of the Daughters of the American Revolution sought to present an Alabama State Flag to celebrate the new battle ship, USS Arkansas.
-The organization reached out to Alabama Secretary of State, Earle W. Hodges, who informed them that the state had no official flag.
+In 1912 the Pine Bluff chapter of the Daughters of the American Revolution sought to present an Alabama State Flag to celebrate the newly commissioned battle ship, USS Arkansas and was dismayed, when they reached out to Alabama Secretary of State, Earle W. Hodges, who informed them that the state had no official flag.
 After learning of this, the organization began a campaign to create a state flag.
 Earle Hodges agreed and created a committee to review submissions.
 Newspaper advertisements were placed, soliciting designs for the new flag and 65 submissions were received.
-The winning design was created by Mrs. Willie Kavanaugh Hocker who was coincidentally a member of the Pine Bluff chapter of the Daughters of the American Revolution.
-The winning entry was very similar to the current Arkansas flag, however, the diamond contained only 3 blue stars in a straight line and did not contain the word, " Arkansas."
+Mrs. Willie Kavanaugh Hocker who was coincidentally a member of the Pine Bluff chapter of the Daughters of the American Revolution submitted the winning design which was very similar to the current Arkansas flag, however, the diamond contained only 3 blue stars in a straight line and did not contain the word, " Arkansas."
 The committee requested the addition of the word, "Arkansas," so Mrs. Hocker rearranged the three blue stars, placing one above the word and two below.

 The Red, White, and Blue colors used on the flag pay homage to the official colors of the United States, while the diamond formation in the center of the flag symbolizes the fact that Arkansas was home to the only diamond in the country at the time.
 The 25 stars around the border signify Arkansas as the 25th state to be admitted to the union.
 The three original stars represented three different symbolic meanings: